Chronic and Acute Illness

 Acute illnesses usually develop suddenly and last only a short time, often a few days or weeks.

-Chronic conditions develop slowly and may worsen over an extended period of time, months to years.
+Chronic conditions develop slowly and so may worsen over an extended period of time, months to years.

-Did you forget to let us know in your medical history or list of recent symptoms?
+Did you forget to let us know about your medical history or a list of recent symptoms?
 If you suffer from one of these illnesses, come in and we will create a treatment plan.

 - ADD/ADHD: ADHD, formerly called Attention Deficit Disorder (ADD) stands for attention deficit hyperactivity disorder, a condition with symptoms such as inattentiveness, impulsivity, and hyperactivity.
-The symptoms differ from person to person.
+But the symptoms differ from person to person.
 WebMD: ADHD

 - addictions: Chronic, relapsing disorders characterized by compulsive drug seeking, continued use despite harmful consequences, and long-lasting changes in the brain. addiction

-- allergies: Allergies occur when your immune system reacts to a foreign substance — such as pollen, bee venom or pet dander — or a food that doesn’t cause a reaction in most people.
-Your immune system produces substances known as antibodies.
+- allergies: Allergies happen when your immune system reacts to a foreign substance — such as pollen, bee venom, or pet dander — or a food that doesn’t cause a reaction in most people.
+As a result, your immune system produces substances known as antibodies.
 Mayo Clinic

 - Asperger and autism spectrum: Distinguished from classic autism, Asperger’s Disorder has less severe symptoms and the absence of language delays.
-Autism Society
+The spectrum may mean being nonverbal, nonspeaking, or having atypical speech patterns, as a result having trouble understanding nonverbal communication, difficulty making and keeping friends, and difficulty maintaining a typical back-and-forth conversational style.

-- asthma: A condition in which your airways narrow and swell and may produce extra mucus.
+- asthma: A chronic condition in which your airways narrow and swell and may produce extra mucus, probably due to a combination of environmental and inherited (genetic) factors.
 Mayo Clinic: Asthma

-- autoimmune diseases: A condition in which your immune system mistakenly attacks your body.
+- autoimmune diseases: A condition in which your immune system reacts as if to a foreign substance.
+As a result, it mistakenly attacks your body.
 Healthline: Autoimmune diseases

 - chronic constipation: Infrequent bowel movements or difficult passage of stools that persists for several weeks or longer.
 Mayo Clinic: chronic constipation

-- depression: A mood disorder that causes a persistent feeling of sadness and loss of interest and can interfere with your daily functioning.
+- depression: A mood disorder that causes a persistent feeling of sadness and loss of interest.
+As a result, depression can interfere with your daily functioning.
 Mayo Clinic: depression

 - eczema: A condition that makes your skin red and itchy.
+Although eczema may be genetic in some people, in others, it may result from an imbalance of bacteria on the skin.
 Mayo Clinic: Eczema

-- fibromyalgia: Widespread musculoskeletal pain accompanied by fatigue, sleep, memory and mood issues.
+- fibromyalgia: Widespread musculoskeletal pain accompanied by fatigue, sleep, and memory and mood issues.
 Mayo Clinic: fibromyalgia

-- insomnia: A sleep disorder in which you have trouble falling and/or staying asleep.
+- insomnia: A sleep disorder in which you have trouble falling or staying asleep.
 WebMD: insomnia

-- migraines and recurrent headaches: Mayo Clinic: migraines and recurring headaches
+- migraines and recurrent headaches: headaches may or may not have discernible causes.
+Mayo Clinic: migraines and recurring headaches

 - obsessive-compulsive disorder (OCD): A mental health disorder that occurs when a person gets caught in a cycle of obsessions and compulsions.
 Obsessions are unwanted, intrusive thoughts, images, or urges that trigger intensely distressing feelings.
-Compulsions are behaviors an individual engages in to attempt to get rid of the obsessions and/or decrease his or her distress.
+Compulsions are a person’s attempts to get rid of the obsessions and decrease their distress.
 International OCD Foundation

 - recurrent ear infection: Healthline: recurring ear infection